 The meteoric rise of teams is only expected to accelerate over the next few years as the market softens and lone wolf agents grow hungrier for leads and support.
-Here are eight tips for building a high-performing team that can thrive even in a down market.

 What should agent teams focus on?
 Should members receive a steady diet of leads, or should they be responsible for generating their own business?
 And what about dealing with agents who are a questionable fit?
 Should leaders try to sculpt them or cut them loose?